ekandreas/nordiciron/web/app/themes/nordiciron/README.md

 #### For the Nerds
-For customization, basic knowledge of the command line and the following dependencies are required to use Hooch:
+For customization, basic knowledge of the command line and the following dependencies are required to use nordiciron:

 - Bourbon ([http://bourbon.io/](http://bourbon.io/))
 - Node ([http://nodejs.org/](http://nodejs.org/)) -`npm install`